Workerbee2/aws-bootcamp-cruddur-2023/journal/week5.md

 1. Will be used with our application for message caching
 2. To create Amazon DynamoDB table for developers to use for their Web Application in AWS to allow for ***uninterrupted flow for a large amount of traffic in microseconds.***
 3. For ***milli-second response times***, we add a Amazon DynamoDB Accelerator (DAX) to improve the response time of the DynamoDB tables that has been linked to the Web Application in AWS.
-4.

 ## Tasks
-Have a lecture about data modeling (Single Table Design) for NoSQL Launch DynamoDB local
+- Have a lecture about data modeling (Single Table Design) for NoSQL
+- Launch DynamoDB local
-Seed our DynamoDB tables with data using Faker
+- Seed our DynamoDB tables with data using Faker
-Write AWS SDK code for DynamoDB to query and scan put-item, for predefined endpoints Create a production DynamoDB table
+- Write AWS SDK code for DynamoDB to query and scan put-item, for predefined endpoints
+- Create a production DynamoDB table
-Update our backend app to use the production DynamoDB Add a caching layer using Momento Severless Cache
+- Update our backend app to use the production DynamoDB
+- Add a caching layer using Momento Severless Cache

 ## A lecture about data modeling (Single Table Design) for NoSQL
 **Step 1 - DynamoDB Data Modelling Youtube video**
-A flat table as we do not hva ejoins as is the case with Relational databases.
+A flat table as we do not have joins as is the case with Relational databases.
 NoSQL workbench

-DynamoDB Data Modelling
+**DynamoDB Data Modelling**

-It is better to put similar items in the same table/ reduces complexity in the application Globale tables?
+It is better to put similar items in the same table/ reduces complexity in the application Global tables
 Sort keys?

-Access Patterns?
+***Access Patterns***
+1. **A single conversation within the DM** - Determines the habit that a user will most likely use i.e to view messages in the dms, sort messages in descending order and only for the messages with the 2 users.
+2. **List of Conversations(all dms)** -
+3. **Create a message** -
+4. **Create a message** -

+What are primary keys?
+What are partition keys?
 What are base tables?
 What is a GSI?-Global Secondary Index
 What are LSI?
 Local Secondary Indexes
 GSI vs LSI?
 4kb in read 1kb in writes.

-Adavntagews of DynamoDB
+**Advantages of DynamoDB**
-Fast
+- Fast
-Consistent
+- Consistent
+- Easily Scalable

 ### Launch DynamoDB local
 **Step 2 - Start up DynamoDB locally**